ppernias/scolaia-builder/specifications.md

 - File system or DB-backed YAML storage
 - OpenAI API integration (future)

-# Implementation Standards and Development Approach – ADLBuilder
+# Implementation Standards and Development Approach – ADLMaker

 ## Development Philosophy

-ADLBuilder is built with a focus on **clarity, modularity, and developer ergonomics**.
+ADLMaker is built with a focus on **clarity, modularity, and developer ergonomics**.
 The project aims to balance a lightweight architecture with expressive power, enabling contributors to reason clearly about assistant configuration, validation logic, and UI state.
 We prioritize:

 - Explicit structure over implicit magic
 - Schema-driven design